 See Related: Best Minnesota State Parks

 Lake Street South has Living Well Boutique, a unique shop that has special gifts for women.
-It’s a cool destination to visit if you’re interested in finding elegant jewelry, candles, clothing, drink mugs, home decor, and more.
-Some of the proceeds from every purchase go toward charities all around the world.
+It’s a cool destination to visit if you want to find elegant jewelry, candles, clothing, drink mugs, home decor, and more.
+Some of the proceeds from every purchase go toward charities worldwide.

 If you’re not too busy, go in there and look around!
 It’s one of the more popular boutiques in Forest Lake, woman-owned, hospitable, and high-quality.
 Plus, you’ll likely find items that you can’t find elsewhere, which is best when you’re looking for that special gift for yourself or someone else.